 You are here

-Anthropology Course Descriptions
+Anthropology Course Information and Requirements

-Anthropology Course Descriptions
+Anthropology Course Information and Requirements

 ANTH.101 Introduction to Anthropology (3) - A beginning course for students with no background in anthropology.
 Provides an overview of peoples and cultures of the world today and of the past as well as the fossil evidence for human evolution.
 Topics may include living primates, magic and religion and kinship, marriage and sex roles.
 Not for students who have taken ANTH.200, ANTH.210 or ANTH.220.